Close panel

 HIPAA Privacy Rule and Sharing Information Related to Mental Health

-You will need to purchase 1 unit for every 1 hour of coursework to gain access to the certificate of completion.
+Purchasing UnitsFor pricing details and to purchase units, see our Pricing pageYou will need to purchase 1 unit for every 1 hour of coursework to gain access to the certificate of completion. (ie a 3-hour course will require 3 units)

-You will receive a certificate of completion after passing the exam, completing the course evaluation, and purchasing the appropriate number of units.
-The certificate of completion will then be accessible on your myCourses page in the Your Course History section under the tab “Aspira Courses I’ve Passed”.
+Certificates of Completion — You will receive a certificate of completion after passing the exam, completing the course evaluation, and purchasing the appropriate number of units.
+The certificate of completion will then be accessible on your myCourses page in the myCourses section under the tab “Aspira Courses I’ve Passed”.
 There will be a “Download” button under the “Certificate” column that you will be able to click on to pull up your certificate once all requirements listed above have been met.

-To access the course document, click on the “View Coursework” button below (you may need to scroll down on the page).
+Course Content — To access the course document, click on the “View Coursework” button below (you may need to scroll down on the page).
 If the course is a video course the button will read “View Webinar” or “View Video”.
 If the course is a Book course the button will display “Buy Book”.
+If the course is with an outside agency, the button will display “Enroll in Course”.

 HIPAA Privacy Rule and Sharing Information Related to Mental Health – Online CE Course